-- 13.a.
+- 14.a.
 Residential Uses.
-Enable high-quality multi-family residential infill at an urban scale in proximity to transit and services. - 13.b.
+Enable high-quality multi-family residential infill at an urban scale in proximity to transit and services. - 14.b.
 Mixed-use Infill.
-Allow mixed-use housing and commercial uses to enable residents to live close to businesses and jobs and support a vibrant neighborhood. - 13.c.
+Allow mixed-use housing and commercial uses to enable residents to live close to businesses and jobs and support a vibrant neighborhood. - 14.c.
 Institutional Uses.
-Maintain current mix and character of institutional uses, including educational, religious, cultural, and similar facilities.
+Maintain the current mix and character of institutional uses, including educational, religious, and cultural facilities.